Greg-Scherer/Greg-Scherer/README.md

 👋 Hello, welcome to my profile.

   About me;
-- 🔍 My name is Gregori
+- 🔍 My name is Gregori.
-- 🏃‍♂️ I Do Animations
+- 🏃‍♂️ I do 3D animations.
-- 🎓 I’m currently learning programmation
+- 🎓 I’m currently learning programmation.
 - 🧾 I’m looking to collaborate on Roblox Games.
 - 📫 How to reach me; Email - gregori3schererr@gmail.com